eewar/nvidia-gpu-web-query-for-linux/README.md

 # Query code and explanation
 - You can easily read in our Wiki.
 We exported from command "nvidia-smi --help-query-gpu" (untouched).
 - Each Nvidia version may different better check your Nvidia version first.
-- To check Nvidia version just run "nvidia-smi".
+- To check Nvidia version just run "nvidia-smi"
+- Sample page is available in our Wiki.
+You can see it before you try.